Anti-Racism Resources for Our Churches

 We live in a broken and wounded world.
 Recent events, especially the bloodshed in Baton Rouge, Falcon Ridge and Dallas, have brought all of us to a greater awareness of the deep divisions in our society.
 As Christians we wrestle with how to respond to the fear and anger that threaten the unity that God wills for all God’s creation/children.
 Scripture reminds us that “perfect love casts out fear.”
 In the midst of hatred instigated by fear, let us remember that Jesus calls us to respond with love.

 As we try to be more faithful followers of Jesus during these troubled times, your Presbytery Council wants to support congregations in seeking specific ways to do justice, and to love mercy and to walk humbly with our God.
 Many of you are already involved in responses through worship, study and action, and we hope you will share with the Presbytery what you are doing.
 We encourage all churches to reach out to others in your community – neighboring communities of faith, community organizations, police precincts – to initiate conversations that will promote greater understanding and reconciliation.
 Below is a list of resources that may be helpful as you plan ways to be actively involved in working within your congregation and with other groups to bring about change.
 We know this is only touches on the many things available.
-If you know of others that will be helpful to the presbytery, please send out way to our Communications Director, Mark Sauls at: email@example.com
+If you know of others that will be helpful to the presbytery, please send out way to our Director of Technology and Communications, Mark Sauls at: email@example.com

 If your church is having any kind of worship service, prayer vigil, or study that the presbytery may be invited to, please let us know and we will get the word out.